Introduction & Market Context

 Rank: 1

-Ideal For: Enterprises deeply embedded in the M365 ecosystem; Knowledge Management.
+Ideal For: Enterprises already using M365 heavily; Knowledge Management.

-Description: A pervasive AI layer integrated into the productivity suite (Office) and business applications (Dynamics).
-Copilot Studio allows for custom agent creation.
+Description: An AI layer that sits across the whole productivity suite (Office) and business apps (Dynamics).
+Copilot Studio lets you build custom agents.

 Core Capabilities:

-• Finance Agents: Specialized for reconciliation in Dynamics.
+- Finance Agents: Built for reconciliation work in Dynamics.

 Integration: Native integration with Microsoft Graph, Dataverse, and Azure OpenAI Service.
-Strong connectors to SAP and Salesforce.
+Good connectors to SAP and Salesforce.

-Pricing Model: Subscription + Consumption.
-Base license per user (£24.70/user/m approx) plus "Copilot Credits" for agent autonomous actions (e.g., 2 credits for generative answers, 5 for actions).
+Pricing Model: Subscription plus consumption.
+Base license runs about £24.70 per user per month, then you pay "Copilot Credits" for agent actions (2 credits for generative answers, 5 for actions).

-UK Compliance: UK Data Residency: Committed to in-country processing for UK customers by late 2025.
-ISO 27001, Cyber Essentials Plus.
+UK Compliance: UK Data Residency committed to in-country processing for UK customers (delivered in late 2025).
+ISO 27001, Cyber Essentials Plus certified.

-UK Customer: Pets at Home built an agent for profit protection, identifying fraud patterns and saving significant manual effort.
+UK Customer: Pets at Home built an agent for profit protection that identifies fraud patterns and saves loads of manual work.

 2. Salesforce (Agentforce)